sdiehl/wiwinwlh/tutorial.md

 --------------------------

 No. The ``lens`` library is deeply problematic and should be avoided.
-While there are some good ideas ( mostly from the original van Laarhoven interpretation ) with the general ideas of lenses.
-This specific ``lens`` library implementation contains an enormous amount of unidiomatic and over-engineered Haskell code whose marginal utility is grossly outweighed by the sheer weight of the entire edifice,  and the mental strain that it forces it on other developers to deduce the types involved in even the simplest expressions.
+While there are some good ideas around the general ideas of lenses.
+This specific ``lens`` library implementation contains an enormous amount of unidiomatic and over-engineered Haskell code whose marginal utility is grossly outweighed by the sheer weight of the entire edifice and the mental strain that it forces it on other developers to deduce the types involved in even the simplest expressions.

-lens is effectively a laboratory for a certain set of ideas, it's idiosyncratic with respect to the rest of the ecosystem and should not be used for production code.
+lens is effectively a laboratory for a certain set of ideas, it's idiosyncratic with respect to the rest of the ecosystem.

 van Laarhoven Lenses
 --------------------